ademarest/tablet-switch/README.md

 Compile!

 You will need to add your user to the input group.
-This is not desireable from a security perspective.
+This is **not** desireable from a security perspective.
+TODO: Figure out if it's possible to do this via udev.
 ```bash
 # useradd -aG input andrew
 ```